There’s a common misconception that runners are hard to shop for.

 - Pressure can be uncomfortable

-The neoprene sleeve is comfy to hold and pulls sweat away from your hands.
-Plus, the insulated sleeve helps keep liquids cool even during long runs in hot temperatures.
-It also includes a stash pocket for car keys, food or other small items.
+The neoprene sleeve is comfy to hold and pulls sweat away from your hands while the insulated sleeve helps keep liquids cool even during long runs in hot temperatures.
+It also includes a stash pocket for car keys, gels, or other small items.

 The hand strap is removable.
 You can then stick the flask into the side pocket of most backpacks or vests.
 A plastic cap and stopper keep the liquids in the flask when closed but allow for fast, full water flow when you’re thirsty.